Bob Odenkirk: 1987–1999: Saturday Night Live and Mr. Show

 Odenkirk's friendship with Ben Stiller, with whom he briefly shared an office at SNL, would lead to his being hired for the cast of The Ben Stiller Show in 1992.
 Working as both a writer and actor on the show, he created and starred in the memorable sketch "Manson Lassie", and helped the show win an Emmy Award for writing.
 However, the show had already been canceled by the time it won the award.
 Odenkirk served as a writer on Late Night with Conan O'Brien for the show's 1993 and 1994 seasons.
 Odenkirk met David Cross at Ben Stiller; shortly afterward, the pair began performing live sketch shows, which eventually evolved into Mr. Show with Bob and David.
 In 1993, Odenkirk began a recurring role on The Larry Sanders Show as Larry Sanders' agent, Stevie Grant.
 He would continue the character through 1998.
 Also in 1993, he had brief acting roles on Roseanne and Tom Arnold's The Jackie Thomas Show.
 Odenkirk's first movie roles were very minor parts in films such as Wayne's World 2, The Cable Guy, Can't Stop Dancing and Monkeybone.
-Odenkirk briefly attempted a stand-up career in the mid 90s, but ditched it soon after, admitting he "hated telling the same joke twice."
+Odenkirk briefly attempted a stand-up career in the mid-1990s, but abandoned it soon after, admitting he "hated telling the same joke twice."

 Created by Odenkirk and David Cross, Mr. Show ran on HBO for four seasons.
 The series featured a number of comedians in the early stages of their careers, including Sarah Silverman, Paul F. Tompkins, Jack Black, Tom Kenny, Mary Lynn Rajskub, Brian Posehn and Scott Aukerman.
 While nominated for multiple Emmy awards in writing and generally well-liked by critics, it never broke out of a "cult" audience into larger mainstream acceptance due to being a premium cable show.
 After Mr. Show, Bob and David and the writers from the staff wrote the movie Run, Ronnie, Run.
 The film was an extension of a sketch from the show's first season.
 However, the studio took production control away from Cross and Odenkirk during the editing stages, and the pair disowned the final product.